Welcome to Sensory Learning for Toddlers on SchoolhouseTeachers.com!

-You can expect the weekly lessons to include:
+The weekly lessons include:

 Math & Science

-I will try to integrate early math and science skills throughout.
+I have tried to integrate early math and science skills throughout.
 Even at this early age, children can begin to grasp measurement and the scientific method.
 In your everyday interaction with your children, try to count objects, use terms like “greater than” or “fewer,” allow them to help you measure as you cook, ask them to make a hypothesis of what will happen if they try something, and so on.
 Children are naturally curious and eager learners!

-As I mentioned earlier, I believe children need lots of opportunities to play!
-By introducing new topics or ways of playing you can encourage their minds to grow and think critically.
-Make sure in this time you have set aside to be with your toddler or preschooler that you are playing too!
+As I mentioned earlier, I believe children need lots of opportunities to play.
+By introducing new topics or ways of playing, you can encourage their minds to grow and think critically.
+Make sure in this time you have set aside to be with your toddler or preschooler that you are playing, too!
 I know many kids play well independently, and that’s important.
 But make sure you are enjoying the privilege you have of playing with your child during this fleeting moment in time.

 I know not all activities are good fits for every family.
 Your child is unique—that’s a good thing!
 These additional activities give you some choices or ways to expand your week if time allows.